Yug25/DELHI-Peek-ELECTRIC-Demand-prediction/README.md

-# Delhi Peak Power Demand Analysis and Prediction
+# Delhi Peak ELECTRIC Power Demand Analysis and Prediction

 This repository contains a comprehensive project focused on analyzing and predicting peak power demand in Delhi.
 It consists of three key components: the dataset, data analysis, and a machine learning model for power demand prediction.
 Each notebook includes an integrated report with code explanations and findings.